-The exterior of your teeth requires a little extra attention, primarily if your braces are fixed to them.
-Also, because this is the part of your mouth everyone sees when you smile or talk.
-When you have braces, plaque becomes more noticeable, and it’s where the most damage can happen to your teeth.
-Orthodontists in Richmond Hill recommend brushing underneath your braces first to remove most of the food particles and plaque on the areas below your brackets.
+The exterior of your teeth requires a little extra attention, primarily because your braces are fixed to them.
+When you have braces, plaque builds up more easily around the brackets which is where the most damage can happen to your teeth.
+Our Richmond Hill dentists recommend brushing underneath your braces first to remove most of the food particles and plaque on the areas below your brackets.

-Any orthodontist in Richmond Hill understands the importance of flossing when you have braces.
-Using a floss threader, you can make it easier to get between your teeth.
-If you have younger children with braces, parents should be prepared to help their little ones who lack coordination getting the floss beneath their wires.
+Flossing once daily is important—with or without braces.
+To assist you in flossing with braces, use a floss threader to make it easier to get between your teeth.
+If you have younger children with braces, be prepared to help them with flossing as they may lack the coordination to get the floss under their wires.